||Swift Ridge Trail (historic Shooter

 (Confused yet?
 It gets worse.)

-Almost to the top of Shooter.
+Almost to the top of Swift Ridge.
 We're heading north

 here, with a piece of Utah Lake showing in the Lehi area.